Angiotensin II receptor blockers (ARBs) = Sartans

 - http://www.pharmawiki.ch/wiki/index.php?wiki=Sartan

-We hope you found the article on the topic helpful.
-For good blood pressure management, it is important to take the medications correctly.
-Our app BloodPressureDB is happy to remind you of the intake times.
+We hope you found the article helpful.
+For good blood pressure control, it's important to take your medications correctly.
+Our app BloodPressureDB will gladly remind you when to take them.

-It also manages the supply and informs you in good time when it is running low.
-This feature is also fully available in the free version.
+It also keeps track of your medication supply and notifies you in time when you're running low.
+This feature is fully available in the free version as well.
 Get the free app now.